V391 Pegasi

-V391 Pegasi, also catalogued as HS 2201+2610, is a blue-white subdwarf star approximately 4,000 light-years away in the constellation of Pegasus.
+V391 Pegasi, also catalogued as HS 2201+2610, is a blue-white subdwarf star approximately 4,400 light-years away in the constellation of Pegasus.
 The star is classified as an "extreme horizontal branch star".
 It is small, with only half the mass and a bit less than one quarter the diameter of the Sun.
 It has luminosity 34 times that of the Sun.
 It could be quite old, perhaps in excess of 10 Gyr.
+It is believed that the star's mass when it was still on the main sequence was between 0.8 and 0.9 times that of the Sun.

+In 2001, Roy Østensen et al. announced that the star, then called HS 2201+2610, is a variable star.
+It was given its variable star designation, V391 Pegasi, in 2003.
 It is a pulsating variable star of the V361 Hydrae type (or also called sdBVr type).
-It is believed that the star's mass when it was still on the main sequence was between 0.8 and 0.9 times that of the Sun.

 Formation

 Subdwarf B stars such as V391 Pegasi are thought to be the result of the ejection of the hydrogen envelope of a red giant star at or just before the onset of helium fusion.
 The ejection left only a tiny amount of hydrogen on the surface—less than 1/1000 of the total stellar mass.
 The future for the star is to eventually cool down to make a low-mass white dwarf.
 Most stars retain more of their hydrogen after the first red giant phase, and eventually become asymptotic giant branch stars.
 The reason that some stars, like V391 Pegasi, lose so much mass is not well known.
 At the tip of the red-giant branch, the red giant precursors of the subdwarf stars reach their maximum radius, on the order of 0.7 AU.
 After this point, the hydrogen envelope is lost and helium fusion begins—this is known as the helium flash.